 Whilst DIY can be a good way to save time and money, you should always hire a qualified professional to plumb and install your products.
 The instructions above are simply a guide to fitting your new shower enclosure and shouldn’t be used to attempt full plumbing and installation.

-You've now got your fancy new shower enclosure, so why not check out our shower buying guide and complete the job?
+You've now got your fancy new shower enclosure, so why not check out our comprehensive range of high quality showers and complete the job?